-Coupling renewably generated electricity with inert starting materials to produce chemical fuels would convey a revolutionary stride forward for society, eliminating the need for fossil fuels and enabling electrified transportation along with widespread grid-scale storage.
-Research in the Chen Group is led by Dr. Leanne D. Chen and focuses on using ab initio computational methods to model reactions occurring at the electrode-electrolyte double-layer—arguably the most important component in an electrochemical cell.
+Coupling renewably generated electricity with inert starting materials to produce chemical fuels would bring about a revolutionary stride forward for society, reducing or even eliminating the need for fossil fuels and enabling electrified transportation along with widespread grid-scale storage.
+Research in the Computational Electrochemistry Lab is led by Prof. Leanne D. Chen and focuses on using ab initio computational methods to model reactions occurring at the electrode-electrolyte double-layer—arguably the most important component in an electrochemical cell.
 Gaining atomic-scale insight at this interface would have immense impact on the rational design of fuel cells, batteries, and other energy transformation systems such as electrocatalytic carbon dioxide reduction.

 Materials & Interfaces